2020-21 CAST Visiting Artist

 Fiasco’s work as a rapper and producer is informed by his interests in cognitive science, linguistics, semiotics, and computing.
 During his CAST residency, he shares insights from his work as an entrepreneur and community advocate, for instance working with the Society of Spoken Art (SOSA), an educational guild for aspiring and established rappers, of which he is a co-founder.

-Montfort and Fiasco also lead “Code Cypher,” a programming competition for spoken art and rap that engages teams of MIT students in a one-day creative coding jam in fall 2021.
+Montfort and Fiasco also lead “Code Cypher,” a programming competition for language and rhythm that engages teams of MIT students in a one-day creative coding event in fall 2021.

 “Code Cypher” Programming Competition